thenumbernine/symmath-lua/README.md

 ### Tensor Index Expressions

-Indexes can be added to any expression using Lua's call + strig operator in the same way they are added to dense tensors.
+Indexes can be added to any expression using Lua's call + string operator in the same way they are added to dense tensors.

 `t = var't' print(t'_ij')`
 Create a Tensor.Ref object dereferencing variable 't' with indexes 'i', lowered; and 'j', lowered.